-SUMMER has arrived and with it the heat and dust.
-To cool off visit the gardens and parks around Lisboa.
-Some are small offering benches where you can have a quiet read.
-Others have a kiosk where you can have a drink and snack.
-These gardens and parks are filled with various species of trees, some of great age.
+LISBOA has some lovely gardens and parks in various locations where you can take a break from your sightseeing and enjoy the scenery or have a quiet read.
+There are kiosks where you can have a drink and snack.
+These gardens and parks are filled with various species of trees, some quite old.

 Two of the large gardens which are seen while travelling by train are the gardens opposite the Jeronimos Monastery in Belém and by car the Edward VII Park near the Marques de Pombal in central Lisbon.
 The latter was named after a visit to Lisboa by King Edward VII in 1903 by the then mayor Rosa Araújo.